jastew/gym/_classes/brazilian-jiu-jitsu.md

 &nbsp;

+&nbsp;

 *Did you know that Martial Arts is 10 times better than team sports in developing a childs self-esteem and confidence?
 And a confident kid is unstoppable!*

+&nbsp;

+&nbsp;

-* Our kids classes take place on a Tuesday and Thursday at
+* Our kids classes take place on a Tuesday and Thursday at 4.30pm - 5.30pm.
 * The class is open to boys and girls that ages range between 5 years old- 11 years old

+&nbsp;

+&nbsp;

 First class free! :)